 This is a finish which adds a laminated layer to fabric that will make it waterproof.
 Laminated cotton is an example.

-This is a smoothening treatment used on fabric which can add luster by removing the fuzziness on the surface as well as make it more receptive to dye colouring
+This is a smoothening treatment used on fabric that can add luster by removing the fuzziness on the surface as well as make it more receptive to dye coloring.
+The fabric which is finished so becomes strong, lustrous, and dyes well as it is now more absorbent.
+Mercerized cotton is an oft-heard fabric -In fact mercerisation is a routine finish done on all-cotton to make it lustrous, durable, and dye absorbent.

 Metallic coating finish